Dwight Muhammad Qawi vs. Evander Holyfield: The fight

 There were no knockdowns, but the fight was close and competitive with Holyfield outworking and outlanding Qawi.
 Two judges, Harold Lederman and Neffie Quintana scored the bout for Holyfield 144–140 & 147–138, while the third judge Gordon Volkman scored it for Qawi 143–141 giving Holyfield a split decision victory and his first world title The bout would be named as the best cruiserweight fight of the 1980s by Ring Magazine as well as "One of the last great fifteen round title bouts".

-The fight, which is considered by Ring Magazine as the best Cruiserweight fight of all times, was so tough for Holyfield that he declared to the same magazine, years later, that he was about to quit during it.
+The fight, which is considered by Ring Magazine as the best Cruiserweight fight of all time, was so tough for Holyfield that he declared to the same magazine, years later, that he was about to quit during it.

 Aftermath

 Holyfield would go unify the WBA & IBF titles by knocking out Rickey Parkey in three rounds before easily beating Muhammad Qawi in a rematch in December 1987.
 He would then become the first Undisputed Cruiserweight Champion by stopping Carlos de León the following April and quickly moved up to heavyweight.

 Qawi would spend most of the rest of his career as a cruiserweight and would have one more unsuccessful bid to reclaim a world title finally retiring in 1999.